nablarise/EmptyPackage.jl/README.md

 Tests should be defined in modules.
 These modules are loaded in your [current environment stack](https://docs.julialang.org/en/v1/manual/code-loading/#Environment-stacks) (i.e. in the `LOAD_PATH` variable) at the beginning of the `runtests.jl` script.
-This operation allows us to track changes and run the tests easily.
+This operation is needed to track changes and run the tests easily.

 ## The Revise-Test Loop

-The revise-test loop is a powerful workflow for Julia development that allows you to:
+The revise-test loop is a handy workflow for Julia development :
-1. Make changes to your code
+1. You make changes to your code (current pkg and tests)
-2. Automatically detect those changes
+2. [Revise.jl](https://timholy.github.io/Revise.jl/stable/) automatically detect those changes
-3. Run tests immediately to verify your changes work correctly
+3. It runs tests immediately to verify your changes work correctly
-4. Continue development without restarting Julia
+4. You continue development without restarting Julia

 This workflow significantly speeds up development by eliminating the need to restart Julia sessions between code changes.

 ### Setting Up the Revise-Test Loop

 Run the `./runtests.sh` script to start the revise-test loop.

-This script:
-- Calls the `test/runtests.jl` with the `"auto"` argument
-- Uses the [Revise.jl](https://timholy.github.io/Revise.jl/stable/) package to track changes to your source and test files
-- Automatically reruns tests when changes are detected
-- Provides immediate feedback on whether your changes broke existing functionality

 ### Configuring What to Track and Test